-Winchester, county town of Hampshire, was the capital of England from Anglo-Saxon times until the 13th century.
+Winchester, the county town of Hampshire, was in fact the capital of England from Anglo-Saxon times until the 13th century.
 The ruins of the royal castle, numerous medieval buildings, and one of Europe's longest cathedrals continue to bear witness to this former political and cultural center of England.
 Excavations have revealed that the Celtic settlement of Caer Gwent, the "White Town"—named after the surrounding chalk hills—occupied this site since the Bronze Age.

-Famous Winchester Cathedral was renovated several times in the 9th and 10th centuries and was where William the Conqueror had himself crowned.
-Topping the list of things to do in this beautiful city are visiting a museum, checking out the historical architecture, enjoying one of the numerous festivals, and partaking in a shopping excursion.
+Now one of the county's top tourist attractions, famous Winchester Cathedral was renovated several times in the 9th and 10th centuries and was where William the Conqueror had himself crowned.
+Topping the list of fun things to do in this beautiful city are visiting a museum, checking out the historical architecture, enjoying one of the numerous festivals, and partaking in a shopping excursion.

-1 Winchester Cathedral
+1. Winchester Cathedral

 This is one of the largest cathedrals in Europe, and interior highlights include the unique combination of Romanesque sections of wall (1093) and late-Gothic fan vaulting (1394) in its splendid 12-bayed nave and transepts, along with a series of bronze statues (1635) of James I and Charles I. Other features of note include the magnificent 11th-century wrought iron Pilgrim's Gate and the tombs of several Saxon kings, including Alfred the Great.

 Address: 9 The Close, Winchester

 Accommodation: Where to Stay in Winchester

 2. Highclere Castle: Aka Downton Abbey